Code-the-Dream-School/node-essentials/lessons/lesson6-pg-prisma.md

 ```

 Under the covers, Prisma makes the SQL call.
 In fact, if you are using PostgreSQL, it uses the pg package and a pg pool.

+Prisma consists of three main tools:

+1. **Prisma Schema**: A declarative way to define your database structure
+2. **Prisma Client**: An auto-generated, type-safe database client
+3. **Prisma Migrate**: Database migration and schema management

 ## **3. Workflow for adding Prisma support to your app**